n-r-w/protodep/README.md

-protodep
+protodep - dependency tool for Protocol Buffers IDL file (.proto) vendoring tool
 =======

-# Evolution of <https://github.com/stormcat24/protodep>, which unfortunately has not been updated by the author for a long time
+## Evolution of <https://github.com/stormcat24/protodep>, which unfortunately has not been updated by the author for a long time

-Dependency tool for Protocol Buffers IDL file (.proto) vendoring tool.
+## What's new in this fork (compared to the original project)

+- [x] Added support for .netrc file
+- [x] Added support for local proto files import
+- [x] Added support for gitlab subgroups

 ## Motivation